Skip to main content

 Overview

-Standard pipeline batches input data according to configured batch size and time intervals, suitable for scenarios that need to maintain data order.
+The standard pipeline batches input data according to configured batch size and time intervals, suitable for scenarios that require maintaining data order.

 Core Features

-- Automatic Batch Processing: Supports automatic batch processing triggered by size and time intervals
+• Automatic Batching: Supports automatic batch triggering by size and time interval

 Data Flow